PandaHugMonster/LittleServerExecuter/README.md

 # LittleServerExecuter
-LSE is the simplest python app that help instantly run systemd services (like apache, mysql, postgresql, nginx, php-fpm and etc.)
+LSE is the simplest python app that helps instantly run systemd services (like apache, mysql, postgresql, nginx, php-fpm and etc.)

 #### Big changes